-Pakistan army chief says nation felt 'betrayed' at U.S. criticism
+Pakistan army chief says nation felt 'betrayed' by U.S. criticism

 The U.S. aid suspension was announced days after Trump tweeted on Jan.
 1 that the United States had foolishly given Pakistan $33 billion in aid over 15 years and was rewarded with “nothing but lies & deceit, thinking of our leaders as fools”.

-It is not clear what prompted Trump’s tweet, which infuriated Pakistani officials and caught the rest of the U.S. administration off guard.
+Trump’s tweet infuriated Pakistani officials and caught the rest of the U.S. administration off guard.

 The Pakistani statement on Friday did not directly refer to Trump’s tweet.